gabydesir/Trivia-Game-/README.md

 ```

-Build Strategy
+## Build Strategy
-I created a class of Question and gave it properties of questions, choicess and
+I created a class of Question and gave it properties of questions, choices and
 correct answer.
 Then I created div that holds the question and added the
 functionality of 'next' to it, in order to render the following questions.
 I then created helper functions to display the score.

-Future Improvements
+## Future Improvements
 I would like to add a timer, and counter that keeps track of the users answer
 as they answer the questions.